MNR

 Scan Results

 Daily timeframeMNR operates in the Oil & Gas E&P space.
 Mach Natural Resources LP, an independent upstream oil and gas company, focuses on the acquisition, development, and production of oil, natural gas, and natural gas liquids (NGL) reserves.
-The $2.22B market capitalization puts MNR squarely in mid-cap range for its industry.
+With a market capitalization of $2.19B, it sits in mid-cap territory.
 The company owns a portfolio of midstream assets, as well as owns gathering systems, processing plants.

 Market Cap